zammad/zammad-documentation/admin/console/working-on-tickets.rst

    State types also indicate the color scheme to be used.
    You can learn more about that
    :user-docs:`in our user documentation </basics/service-ticket/settings/state.html>`.

+   If you want to add custom states, have a look in our :admin-docs:`admin documentation section </system/objects.html#system-attributes>`.

 .. code-block:: ruby